CmckeeverNova/monolith/README.md

 ```

 #### Notes
-- dict() is now deprecated so changed to model_dump()
+- dict() is now deprecated so changed to model_dump().
-- Had to change some versions in the poetry.lock file in order to get it working
+- Had to change some versions in the poetry.lock file in order to get it working, including the .lock file just incase.
+- Ideally I would add more tests, Example: check you can't add more than 100 steps per notebook.
+- Given more time would have added more validation to the existing notebook code.